longsleep/mydyns/README.md

 When no further parameters are passed, it will set the IP address where the request came from for the hostname encoded in the token.
 You can also pass the IP address manually with the `myip` parameter.
-For compatibility reasons the `myip=auto` parameter is also supported.
+For compatibility reasons the value `auto` and the `address` parameter are also supported.
 To only return the current IP without changing anything, pass the `check` parameter.

 ```bash
 $ curl https://yourserver/update?token=tokenvalue